 United Kingdom – Brexit

-Staying abreast of market entry requirements is more important than ever as the regulatory landscape in the U.K. and EU continues to evolve rapidly.
+Staying abreast of market entry requirements is more important than ever as the regulatory landscape in the U.K. and EU finally reached an agreement.
 Here’s what we know today:

 Following the United Kingdom’s (U.K.) departure from the European Union (EU) on Jan.
-31, 2020, the EU and U.K. jointly agreed on a transition period that will end on Dec.
+31, 2020, the EU and U.K. jointly agreed on a transition period that will end ended on Dec.
 31, 2020.
-During the transition, the U.K. maintains status-quo for businesses and consumers, which means that the EU still recognizes U.K. notified bodies, and manufactures can sell CE marked products into the U.K. market until Dec.
+During the transition, the U.K. maintained status-quo for businesses and consumers, which means that the EU still recognized U.K. notified bodies, and manufacturers could sell CE marked products into the U.K. market until Dec.
 31, 2020.

 The UKCA marking

 The UKCA marking will apply to most goods currently subject to the CE marking (products covered by the following Directives/Regulations, e.g., LVD, EMCD, GAR, Machinery, ATEX, RoHS and RED).
 The UKCA marking can be used from January 2021.
 However, to allow businesses time to comply with the new requirements, CE marking can still be used until Jan.
 1, 2022, provided that the requirements for the EU and U.K. legislation will continue to be the same.

 Starting Jan.
 1, 2022, the U.K. Government will no longer recognize the CE marking for Great Britain market access.
 Products bearing both the CE marking and UKCA marking will be acceptable as long as they comply with the relevant U.K. rules.
 The UKCA marking will need to be used immediately after January 1, 2021, if the product is only marketed in Great Britain and is covered by legislation that requires the UKCA marking and mandatory third-party intervention of a UKCA Approved Body.